 - Kathmandu - Day trip to Patan - NPR500

-- Everest View Flight in early morning - USD220
+- Kathmandu - Early Morning Everest Scenic Flight - USD220

-Please note that due to safety concerns we have suspended all wildlife jungle walks within Chitwan National Park.
+Notes: Please be aware that due to safety concerns we have suspended all wildlife jungle walks within Chitwan National Park.

-From October (to June) when jeep safaris resume we will boat part of the way before meeting our drivers and touring the national park by vehicle (approx 3-4 hours), finishing in Ghatgai in the late afternoon.
+Notes: From October (to June) when jeep safaris resume you will boat part of the way before meeting drivers and touring the national park by vehicle (approximately 3-4 hours), finishing in Ghatgai in the late afternoon.
 Your accommodation in Ghatgai is simple with basic facilities and food, but plenty of jungle ambience.
 Toilet and bathroom facilities are shared.